NikolayG92/Events-Portal-Client/README.md

 # EventsPortal
 Events portal is platform for creating and joining in different events.
 Every event has category so you can easily find something which you need.
-You can buy as tickets and checks everytime for what event you have tickets and when it is.
+You can buy a tickets and checks everytime for what event you have tickets and when it is.

+# Back-end Side
+In other repo is the back-end side of this project.
+Here is the link - https://github.com/NikolayG92/EventsPortal-api
+Back-end side is created on Java Spring and for easier start you can run it with docker-compose.
+There are more info about it in his repo.

 # Build with:
 - Angular Cli